-There was at least one individual at each evaluated member company who filled out the annual compliance questionnaire and spoke with NAI staff during the company's compliance interview.
+At least one individual at each evaluated member company who filled out the annual compliance questionnaire spoke with NAI staff during the company's compliance interview.

 Evaluated member companies overwhelmingly met the requirement to publicly disclose their membership in the NAI and compliance with the Code.
 The few evaluated member companies that were unclear in their public disclosure of NAI membership and adherence to the NAI Code worked with NAI staff to improve these disclosures.